Michael Corcoran (musician)

-Michael Corcoran (born December 9, 1972), known professionally as Backhouse Mike or Ken Lofkoll, is an American musician, record producer, and composer.
-He has composed songs for Nickelodeon's Drake & Josh, iCarly, Victorious, The Troop, Sam & Cat, Henry Danger and Game Shakers, Disney Channel's Shake It Up and Liv and Maddie, Netflix's The Mr. Peabody & Sherman Show, and VH1's Hit the Floor.
+Michael Thomas Corcoran (born December 9, 1972), known professionally as Backhouse Mike or Ken Lofkoll, is an American musician, record producer, and composer.
+He has composed music for Nickelodeon's Drake & Josh, Zoey 101, iCarly, Victorious, The Troop, Sam & Cat, Henry Danger and Game Shakers, Disney Channel's Shake It Up and Liv and Maddie, Netflix's The Mr. Peabody & Sherman Show, and VH1's Hit the Floor.

 Career

-From around 2003 to early 2010 he was a member of Drake Bell's band.
+From around 2003 to early 2010, he was a member of Drake Bell's band.
 His band Backhouse Mike, which consisted of lead singer and guitarist Jon Seminara, bassist John Charles Meyer, and keyboardist Kimberly Barnett appeared in the iCarly episode "iAm Your Biggest Fan" and the final episode of Zoey 101, "Chasing Zoey", using the name Backflesh.
 The band's song "Take Me Back" appears on the iCarly soundtrack.

 Personal life

 On August 8, 2020, Corcoran married actress Elizabeth Gillies (b.
-1993) at a private ceremony in New Jersey after the pair began dating in 2012, having met each other on the Nickelodeon show Victorious At the time, they resided in Atlanta, Georgia.
+1993) at a private ceremony in New Jersey after the pair began dating in 2012, having met each other when Gillies was 16 on the Nickelodeon show Victorious.
+At the time, they resided in Atlanta, Georgia.